stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 ### Using OpenTofu

 By default, this tooling uses the copy of Terraform that is found on your `PATH`.
 Set `TFT_CLI_EXE` as an environment variable to specify the path to the tool that you wish to use.
-For example, to use OpenTofu, set `TFT_CLI_EXE` with the value `tofu`:
+For example, to use [OpenTofu](https://opentofu.org/), set `TFT_CLI_EXE` with the value `tofu`:

 ```shell
 TFT_CLI_EXE=tofu
 ```

+To specify which version of OpenTofu to use, create a `.opentofu-version` file.
+This file should contain the version of OpenTofu and nothing else, e.g. `1.9.1`.

+> Remember that if you switch between Terraform and OpenTofu, you will need to initialise your unit again, and when you run `apply` it will migrate the TF state.
+The OpenTofu Website provides [migration guides](https://opentofu.org/docs/intro/migration/), which includes information about code changes that you may need to make.

 ### Developing the Tooling